NomicFoundation/hardhat/docs/guides/waffle-testing.md

 ```js
 const [owner, addr1] = await ethers.getSigners();
 ```
 A `Signer` in Ethers.js is an object that represents an Ethereum account.
 It's used to send transactions to contracts and other accounts.
-Here we're getting a list of the accounts in the node we're connected to, which in this case is **Hardhat EVM**, and only keeping the first and second ones.
+Here we're getting a list of the accounts in the node we're connected to, which in this case is **Hardhat Network**, and only keeping the first and second ones.

 ::: tip
 To learn more about `Signer`, you can look at the [Signers documentation](https://docs.ethers.io/v5/api/signer/#Wallet).